 - Scarring.
 Scarring might be visible after a brow lift.

 - Changes in skin sensation.
 A brow lift can cause temporary or permanent numbness on the forehead or top of the scalp.

 - Asymmetry in the position of the brows.
-A brow lift can result in asymmetry, with one or both of the eyebrows appearing too high.
+A brow lift can result in uneven brows (asymmetry), with one or both eyebrows appearing too high.
 However, asymmetry may even out during the healing process.
-Persistent brow shape or position problems can be treated through additional surgery.
+Persistent brow shape or position problems can be treated with injections such as Botox or through additional surgery.

 - Hair problems.
 A brow lift can cause an elevated hairline or hair loss at the incision site.
 If hair loss doesn't resolve on its own, it can be treated with a procedure to remove part of the scalp experiencing hair loss or using a hair graft.

-Like any other type of major surgery, a brow lift poses a risk of bleeding, infection and an adverse reaction to anesthesia.
+Like any other type of major surgery, a brow lift poses a risk of bleeding, infection and a reaction to anesthesia.

 How you prepare

 Initially, you'll talk to a facial plastic surgeon or plastic surgeon about a brow lift.
 During your first visit, your surgeon will likely:

 - Review your medical history.
 Be prepared to answer questions about current and past medical conditions.
 Talk about any medications you're taking or have taken recently, as well as any surgeries you've had.
 Tell your surgeon if you're allergic to any medications.